Charting in AcclaimIP

 As you have seen, charting can be very useful and very powerful.
 AcclaimIP allows you to chart your data in a variety of different ways, depending on your needs at the time.
 Additionally, you can modify your charts on the fly without having to go back to the search data.
 Once you have created the charts and modified them to your liking, you can save them or print them for use.

 Charting Your Search Results

-Assume that you created a search where you searched for similar patents related to "power management" or "power saving" on a mobile device, with the patents restricted to the years 2014 through 2017.
+Assume that you created a search where you searched for similar patents related to "power management" or "power saving" on a mobile device, and maybe did some other modifications to your search.
 When you finished that, you decided you want to chart the results by the current assignees.

 In order to chart the results of your search, choose Chart>Chart by Assignee>By Assignee (Current) (1).
 Clicking on By Assignee (Current) then brings up the chart below, which you can customize if you desire.